Below are some my messages I present in my dialogs with Imams, Sheikhs, and Khards.

 - from defeat to victory: Salvation-eternal condemnation awaits everyone who does not have saving faith in Jesus Christ.
 See Revelation 7:10

 - As a follower of Messiah Jesus my only hope and confidence is in Jesus to overcome death and have eternal life in heaven.
-Followers and worshipers of Jesus the Messiah know for sure they will go to paradise after death.
-Jesus Himself gives His followers this confidence-“I (Jesus) give them (my disciples) eternal life, and they shall not perish; no one will snatch them out of my hand” John 10:28
+Followers and worshipers of Jesus the Messiah know for sure they will go to heaven after death.
+Jesus Himself gives His followers this confidence– “I (Jesus) give them (my disciples) eternal life, and they shall not perish; no one will snatch them out of my hand” John 10:28

 *What is your hope and assurance of heaven?